 Easy Ways to Detect Air Leaks

 Doing the necessary work to keep your home’s energy efficiency levels high is an easy decision.
-When you ensure your HVAC systems aren’t working harder than they have to, you’re not just saving energy, you’re saving money.
+When you ensure your HVAC systems aren’t working harder than necessary, you’re not just saving energy, you’re saving money.
 One way your home may be losing efficiency is through air leaks.

-A large number of leaks are from drafts coming through your windows or doors.
-These air leaks are fairly easy to identify, but air leakage can also originate in less obvious spaces throughout your home.
+The most common leaks are from drafts that come through your windows or doors.
+These air leaks are relatively easy to identify, but air leakage can also come from less obvious spaces throughout your home.
 Take advantage of the suggestions below to conduct your own energy assessment.

 Inside your home

-First, you’ll want to inspect your windows and doors.
-If they clatter or you can see light coming in around the frame, they’re leaking and likely wasting energy and money, as well.
-Seal them with caulk or weather-stripping to take care of the leak.
+First, you’ll want to check your windows and doors.
+If they rattle or you can see light through spaces between the door and the frame, they’re leaking and likely wasting energy and money, as well.
+Seal them with caulk or weather-stripping to eliminate the leak.

 Next, walk through your home to look for cracks and gaps in the following areas: